juruen/rmapi/README.md

 # rMAPI

-IMPORTANT: This is a fork of https://github.com/juruen/rmapi
+IMPORTANT: This is a fork of https://github.com/juruen/rmapi that supports geta to download annotated files.

 *Warning*: If you installed _rmapi_ before (October 1, 2018), you will need to install the latest version, otherwise _rmapi_ will fail to authenticate after the changes in the server API that were introduced in September 28, 2018.